William Gant

-William Milton Gant (November 25, 1919 – September 10, 1995) was an associate justice of the Kentucky Court of Appeals from 1976 to 1982 and the Kentucky Supreme Court from 1983 to 1991.
+William Milton Gant (November 25, 1919 – September 10, 1995) was an justice of the Kentucky Court of Appeals from 1976 to 1982 and the Kentucky Supreme Court from 1983 to 1991.

 Early life and family

 William Gant was born on November 25, 1919, in Owensboro, Kentucky.
 He attended Owensboro High School, graduating in 1936.
 He earned a Bachelor of Arts degree from Transylvania University in 1940.
 During World War II, he was a pilot instructor in the United States Army Air Force.
 After the war, he returned to Kentucky and matriculated to the University of Kentucky College of Law, where he received his law degree in 1946.
 He began practicing law in Owensboro in 1947.

 Gant was a lifelong member of Owensboro's First Church of Christ Disciples of Christ Church, where The Messenger-Inquirer reported he had "held every major office", including elder.
 He married Mary Ellen Price, and the couple had two sons – Stuart Price Gant and Walter Gant.
 Walter was killed in an automobile accident in June 1988.

 In the 1950s, Gant was a juvenile judge in Daviess County, Kentucky.
 Seeing a need for housing for the children who came before the court, he founded and was president of Daviess County Children's Center (later the Levy Memorial Home).
 As a member of the city's recreation board, he helped plan and open the Owensboro Sports Center.
 In 1958–59 and 1964–65, he served as president of the University of Kentucky Alumni Association.
 In 1968, he was appointed to the Transylvania University Board of Curators, serving until 1990.